 9 Signs You Have a Leaky Gut

-Did you know that if you’re dealing with symptoms ranging from seasonal allergies to brain fog to skin issues to hormone imbalances that the true source could be your gut?
+Seasonal allergies.
+Brain fog.
+Skin problems.
+Hormone imbalances.
+Digestive issues.
+Mood swings.
+Did you know the true source of all of these could be your gut?
 That’s because the gut truly is the gateway to health.
 It’s where nearly 80% of your immune system lives and where up to 95% of your serotonin (the primary neurotransmitter responsible for your mood) is produced.
 If your gut is healthy, chances are that you are in good health.

 However, there’s a condition called leaky gut that can lead to a whole host of health problems and set you on the path to chronic illness.
 The symptoms caused by leaky gut go far beyond digestive issues.
 And thanks to our modern environment, leaky gut is much more common than you’d think.
 In fact, millions of people are struggling with leaky gut without even knowing it!